ibugithub/todo_list/readme.md

 # Todo List  <a name="about-project"></a>
 **Todo List** is a project for Microverse bootcamp to implement all the learned topics about Esy syntax and ES6 modules.
-It is a Book listing Web Application.
+It is a To Do Web Application.

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>